Casa Milà – Review

 When the relationship between Gaudí and Milà cooled, and the architect had to sue the developer to collect his fees (105,000 pesetas), which he donated to the Jesuits.
 To meet the payment, Mr. Milà had to mortgage the property.

-After an absurd amount of fines and sanctions in December 28, 1909, the Ensanche Commission certified the building as a “monumental building” and it was not required to strictly comply with municipal ordinances.
+After an absurd amount of fines and sanctions on December 28, 1909, the Ensanche Commission certified the building as a “monumental building” and it was not required to strictly comply with municipal ordinances.

 Gaudí was very satisfied with the solution, and he asked for a copy of the resolution to keep.
 Finally, in 1910 the Milàs asked the City Council for permission to rent the houses in the building, but it was not granted until October 1912, when Gaudí certified the completion of the works.

 During the Spanish Civil War, La Pedrera was occupied by the PSUC, the Unified Socialist Party of Catalonia.
-The Milàs, who were spending the summer in Blanes at the outbreak of the war, went over to the rebel side, and returned home once the war was over.
+The Milàs, who was spending the summer in Blanes at the outbreak of the war, went over to the rebel side and returned home once the war was over.
 Pedro Milá died in 1940, and a few years later, in 1946, his wife sold the property.

 Casa Milà was declared a National Historic-Artistic Monument in 1969, and in 1984 Unesco included it within the Heritage Site of Humanity.